TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/10 - 2 Samuel/2 Samuel 2/2 Samuel 2.27.md

 ---

-And Joab said, As God liveth, if thou hadst not spoken, surely then in the morning the people had gone away, nor followed every one his brother.
+Joab said, "As God lives, if you had not spoken, surely then in the morning the people would have gone away, and not each followed his brother."